EX CATHEDRA | Work and perform with us

 Trustee roles:

 We are also always interested to hear from prospective trustees.
-At this time, our focus is on rebuilding following the pandemic, developing our co-creative practice and expanding our work with diverse communities who do not traditionally engage with choral music.
-We have also begun the process of planning for the phased retirement of founder and artistic director Jeffrey Skidmore.
-So it is an exciting time to help steer Ex Cathedra through some of the challenges and opportunities we anticipate over the next few years.
+At this time, Ex Cathedra is developing our co-creative practice, expanding our work with communities who do not traditionally engage with choral music, and securing financial resilience in light of post-pandemic changes and local authority funding cuts.
+We have also begun working on the phased retirement of founder and artistic director Jeffrey Skidmore.
+It is an exciting time to help steer Ex Cathedra through some of the challenges and opportunities we anticipate over the next few years.

-We welcome all expressions of interest.
-At this time we are particularly interested to hear from people who can support our development in one or more of the following areas:
+We have one vacancy on the Board and welcome all expressions of interest, there is no deadline at this time.
+We are particularly interested to hear from you if can support our development in one or more of the following areas:

 • finance – trustee oversight and support for our skilled, experienced finance team